nvim-neotest/neotest-go/README.md

 # neotest-go

 This plugin provides a go(lang) adapter for the [Neotest](https://github.com/rcarriga/neotest) framework.
 **It is currently a work in progress**.
-It will transferred to the official neotest organisation (once it's been created).
+It will be transferred to the official neotest organisation (once it's been created).

 ## Installation